asolutioncompany/asc-ai-summaries/README.md

-# ai-summaries
+# asc-ai-summaries
+aS.c AI Summaries

-WordPress Plugin for AI Summaries
+WordPress Plugin for AI Summaries by aSolution.company.